nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 #### GET

 When you perform a get request with a valid auth token, the API will return a list of all of the orders ASSOCIATED WITH THAT USER'S AUTH TOKEN.
-It is not possible in this database to get a list of all of the order.
-However, it is possible to obtain the information for a specific order regardless of auth status by using the order's Id, eg. ```orders/1```.
+It is not possible in this database to get a list of all of the orders.
+However, it is possible to obtain the information for a specific order regardless of auth status by using the order's id, eg. ```orders/1```.

 #### POST